MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

     az cloud list --output table
     ```

-    Just returns the top level name-value pairs, which are just the names in this case.
+    Just returns the top-level name-value pairs, which are just the names in this case.

     ```
     Name